cyrusneary/verifiable-compositional-rl/README.md

 # Verifiable Compositional Reinforcement Learning Systems

 This code implements a novel framework for verifiable and compositional reinforcement learning systems.
-The associated paper can be found here: [https://arxiv.org/abs/2106.05864](https://arxiv.org/abs/2106.05864).

 ## Installation

+### Python requirements
+The most simple installation procedure is to use Anaconda.
+- First, download Anaconda3 from [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual).
+- Next, navigate to this directory and run:
+    > conda env create -f environment.yml

-To run the code, Python 3.8 is required with the following packages:
+If you wish to manually install the necessary packages, Python 3.8 is required with the following packages:

 - matplotlib
 - numpy